-The consultant's view is that, the City of Holdfast Bay has acted with due care, diligence and foresight in progressing the project and Council has been provided with sufficient information to satisfy the requirements of the Prudential Management Policy and section 48 of the Act.
-Additionally the report has provided sufficient information in order to make an informed decision on the project, subject to consideration of the outcomes of the consultation process to be undertaken on the proposed funding methodology.
+The consultant's view is that: the City of Holdfast Bay has acted with due care, diligence, and foresight in progressing the project and Council has been provided with sufficient information to satisfy the requirements of the Prudential Management Policy and section 48 of the Act.
+The report has provided sufficient information to make an informed decision about the project, subject to consideration of the outcomes of the consultation process to be undertaken on the proposed funding methodology.